-• Employees should turn off their cell phone and any other equipment before driving, allow voicemail to handle calls.

-If an employee needs to place or receive a call, they should wait for a safe location to legally stop and place the vehicle in 'park' before using the phone.

-Text messaging while operating a motor vehicle is strictly prohibited.
+- Employees should turn off their cell phone and any other equipment before driving and/or allow voicemail to handle calls. - If an employee needs to place or receive a call, they should wait unit they can legally stop at a safe location and place the vehicle in 'park' before using the phone. - Using messaging services such as text and email while operating a motor vehicle is strictly prohibited.